 Attention: Whoever takes a leave of absence is not entitled to receive BAföG.

-The Infoladen of SWFR is still open Monday to Friday from 9.00 to 17.00 h.
+The Infoladen of SWFR is still open Monday to Friday from 9.00 am to 5.00 pm.

 A very good overview of the regulations can be found on the website of the state of Baden-Württemberg: